Rahmatpratama91/Statistic-with-Python/README.md

 - Python (Scipy, numpy)

 ## 📈 Features:
-- Solves each questions using Python
+- Solves each question using Python

 ## ✅ Result: